Vendor management: What marketing knows that procurement doesn’t

 - Inbound marketing works because investment nurtures long-term relationships.

-- And it’s crucial procurement learn from this mentality, because too often vendors are treated as disposable rather than as partners worth investing in.
+And it’s crucial procurement teams learn from this mentality … because too many organizations treat vendors as disposable providers, rather than as partners worth investing in.

 4 secrets inbound marketing can teach you about building effective long-term partnerships